Hackerez04/McNS/README.md

-# About
+# ABOUT

 Powerful Minecraft name sniper in python.
-It support different kind of method/type of account.
+It supports different kind of method/type of account.
 - Normal accounts
 - Accounts with no name assigned
 - Multiple names to sniper per account

+It supports token authentication and Microsoft authentication.
+You don't need to provide a token because it will automatically take it.

+# NOTE!
+### Remember to remove the 2fa otherwise the program will not be able to send requests using the Microsoft authentication
+### If you don't wont to disable 2fa, you can't use Microsoft auth so you have to provide manually the token for each account and update it manually every 24h.

 # Instructions
 ![Alt text](screenshot.jpg?raw=true "Screenshot")